pedro-mendonca/Translation-Tools/readme.txt

 All the features added by Translation Tools are available for Preferred Languages users.

-### Update your WordPress translation, on demand ###
+### Update your WordPress, Plugins or Themes translation, on demand ###

-If you need to update your WordPress core translation on demand without waiting for a language pack to be generated, this tool allows you to manually update all the needed files for the installed version, with one click, in a few seconds.
+If you need to update your WordPress core, Plugins or Themes translations on demand without waiting for a language pack to be generated, this tool allows you to manually update all the needed files for the installed version, with one click, in a few seconds.

-Go to "Update WordPress Translation" on the Updates screen.
+Go to "Translations" on the Updates screen and choose what you want to update.

 #### All WordPress core sub-projects ####